Anne of Green Gables

 - Avonlea, the village in which Anne resides, is fictional.
 It is based on real-life Cavendish located on the North Shore of PEI.

 - The novel has been translated into over 35 languages.

 - Anne of Green Gables has been adapted into various plays, television series, movies and musicals, including the most recent adaptation, Anne with an E, which streamed globally on Netflix for three seasons.

-- Anne of Green Gables – The Musical runs seasonally at the Confederation Centre of the Arts and holds the Guinness World Record for the longest running musical.
+- Anne of Green Gables – The Musical ran every summer from 1965-2019 at Confederation Centre of the Arts.
+This cherished musical set the Guinness Record for longest running musical in the world!
+It will return to this stage again soon.

 Where to experience the novel

 - If you’re brave enough, traipse through the Haunted Woods at Green Gables Heritage Place.
 Or if you’re looking for a more romantic excursion, stroll along Lover’s Lane admiring the natural beauty of PEI along the way.

 - Of course, make sure to stop into the house itself!
 Stepping into the historic Green Gables house will whisk you back through the years to a time of puffed sleeves, oil lamps, and of course- raspberry cordial.

 - Take in the Matthew’s Carriage Rides at the Anne of Green Gables Museum, where you’ll ride along a country path with the PEI’s beautiful North Shore on one side and the Lake of Shining Waters on the other.

 - See for yourself where Lucy Maud Montgomery’s journey began!
 Take a visit to the author’s birthplace in New London, PEI for a look at the room she was born in and a replica of her wedding dress!

 All Things Anne: